jarekstrzele/obsidian_notes/R U S T/ULTIMATE Rust Lang Tutorial/7 Common Collections in Rust.md

 COLLECTIONS:
 - allow you to store multiple values
-- are allocated on the heap
+- are allocated on the heap:
+	- their size is changeable

+# vectors

+# strings

+# hashmaps